manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 The Generator uses Transpose Convolution network

-# How are the Transpose Convolutions network work?
+# How are the Transpose Convolution networks work?

 Imagine we have a input like this: